-In the beginning and during its heyday, this platform was a haven for women, fandoms, artists, and the LGBTQI+ community, who were free to post all sorts of content, some of it tagged as erotica.
+In the beginning and during its heyday, this platform was a haven for women, fandoms, artists, and the LGBTQI+ community, who were free to post all sorts of content.
 Tumblr’s decline began when Yahoo bought the platform in 2013, but the biggest hit came when Verizon acquired the site in 2017.
-The telecom company set up stricter community guidelines that purged all adult content from the site (including that of an artistic or educational nature), driving a lot of users onto other platforms, like Twitter.
+The telecom company set up stricter community guidelines that purged adult content from the site (including that of an artistic or educational nature), driving a lot of users onto other platforms, like Twitter.

 Does Tumblr feel like Twitter?

 Yes, sort of.
-Just like the bird app, Tumblr has a history of dealing with problematic user behavior—including pornography, trolling, and the glorification of self-harm.
-But the company has cracked down on a variety of tags for iOS (including #me and #selfie due to their perceived proximity to banned behavior), and its community guidelines are not as lax as Twitter’s.
+Just like the bird app, Tumblr has a history of dealing with problematic user behavior, but the company has cracked down on a variety of tags and its community guidelines are now not as lax as Twitter’s.
 Also, you won’t find as many people here, but maybe that’s what you prefer.

-Mastodon was officially born in 2016, but a lot of people stumbled across the name for the first time after Musk’s bid for Twitter ceased to be a rumor.
-The platform is a lot like Twitter with one major difference: it’s open-source and decentralized.
-This means that instead of one server or environment where everyone interacts with each other, Mastodon has many (they’re called instances).
+Mastodon was officially born in 2016, but a lot of people learned about it for the first time after Musk’s bid for Twitter ceased to be a rumor.
+The platform has become one of the most popular Twitter alternatives, but there’s a major difference: it’s open-source and decentralized.
+This means that instead of one server or environment where everyone interacts with each other, Mastodon has many and calls them instances.
 This prevents any one person or company from owning the platform.
 But it also means you’re more at the mercy of the multiple people who run the servers you join.

-You can interact freely with everyone else at a “federal” level—meaning regardless of what community you or they belong to—or join more than one server at a time.
+People can interact freely with each other at a “federal” level—meaning regardless of what community they belong to—or join more than one server at a time.
 If you change your mind, the platform allows you to move your entire account, including your followers, from one community to another.

-All this makes the Mastodon concept a little difficult to understand up front, so the learning curve for new users is a bit steeper than other platforms.
-Still, the best way to truly see if Mastodon is for you is to create an account and dive in head first.
+All this makes the Mastodon concept a little difficult to understand upfront, so the learning curve for new users is a bit steeper than for other platforms.
+Still, the best way to truly see if Mastodon is the Twitter alternative for you is to create an account and dive in head first.

 Does Mastodon feel like Twitter?

 Definitely.
-You get two timelines (one local and one “federated”) which can be confusing at first.
-But the interface is similar to Twitter’s and although you don’t tweet, you toot.
+You get two timelines (one local and one “federated”), which can be confusing at first, but the interface is similar to Twitter’s.
 Another benefit: there seems to be way less toxicity on Mastodon compared to Twitter, so finding your place on the platform may be a gift to your mental health.